queenofdowntime/queenofdowntime.github.io/about.md

 In other lives I was a bar/nightclub manager, a copy-editor/proofreader, and an ESL teacher (this one in Rome).

-I now live in East London with my wife (also an engineer) and our many cactuses (cacti? cactae?).
+I now live in East London with my wife (also an engineer), our many cactuses (cacti? cactae?) and our kitten Pantalaimon.

 My pronouns are she/her.